WVTY: History

-Beautiful music (1961-1986)

-The station signed on in 1961 as WFNY, (taken from owner Jerome Feeny's name) broadcasting a beautiful music format.
+The station signed on the air in 1961 as WFNY, a call sign derived from the name of owner Jerome Feeny.
+It was only powered at 1,000 watts and was a rare stand-alone FM station, with no co-owned AM outlet.
+WFNY aired a beautiful music format.
+It played quarter-hour sweeps of mostly soft instrumental cover versions of popular hits, with some Broadway and Hollywood show tunes.

 Eventually an automated music playback system was installed, but live announcers remained on staff.
 Some of the air personalities over the years have included Paul Weyrich, Lou Rugani, Dave Garland, Don Jensen, Jerry Grimmer, Kevin Kellogg, Mike Kristof, Tim Yorgan, Chris Morreau, Gene Miller, Mike Petersen, and Frank Ricchio.

-Adult contemporary (1986-1988)
+In the 1980s, to make the sound a bit younger, more soft vocals were added to the playlist and the instrumentals were scaled back.

 WFNY was sold in 1986 and the format was flipped to adult contemporary as WHKQ.

-Country (1988-1991)

 Two years later, WHKQ became "Country 92".

-Easy listening (1991-1997)

 The station was sold once again in 1991, with the format returning to its easy listening origins.
-Later, the station adopted the WEZY call letters using the branding "EZ92 WEZY" The easy listening format would simulcast on sister WRJN overnights from midnight-7AM.
+In 1995, the station adopted the WEZY call sign, using the branding "EZ92 WEZY".
+The easy listening format was simulcast on then-sister station WRJN overnights.